FAQs

 How far does the scent travel?

-We spend a lot of time experimenting and tweaking our formulations to get the strength just right.
+We spend a lot of time experimenting and tweaking our blends to get the strength just right.
 Our unique warming method creates a fragrant, but gentle scent.
-Just like ambient background music, our scents thrive in the
+Just like ambient background music, our scents accompany, but never overpower.

 How do you calculate the burn time?

-We calculate with a average burn time of 4 hours per tealight.
+We go by the tealight candle burn time of 4 hours per candle.

 How many uses can I expect from one container of incense?